smarr/are-we-fast-yet/README.md

 is processed and how the graphs are generated.

 The result can be rendered by executing `./scripts/knit.R evaluation.Rmd`.
 However, this requires R and Knitr, as well as a variety of R packages.
+Note, the script will try to load the `zero-overhead.data` file with the benchmark results of a reexecution first (cf. sec.
+3).
+If the file is not found, it will fall back to using the file with our results.
+When the report was generated successfully, the `evaluation.html` file contains the results.

-The following commands will install the necessary scripts on a Ubuntu system:
+The following commands will install R and additional libraries on a Ubuntu
+system:

 ```bash
 sudo apt-get install r-base